YomnaElmousalami/YomnaElmousalami/README.md

 ## Hi there!

-Hi, my name is Yomna!
+Hi, my name is Yomna Elmousalami!

 I am a senior computer science undergraduate student at Old Dominion University, part of the Honors College.
 Throughout my college experience, I have made sure to learn many new skills and network with professionals.